Pick the base before the room

 Separate arrival from recovery

-If the Cathedral is the point
+If the Cathedral moment is the point

 Weather fallback